 West Cornwall · TR20

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Goldsithney, that work is shaped by the place itself — Goldsithney is a small linear village on the B3280 inland from Marazion — and home to the Trademark Designs studio, so we know its lanes, water table and planning history personally, with a building stock that leans toward traditional granite cottages and Victorian semis.
+The way we approach renovation in Goldsithney starts with a measured walk-round — Goldsithney is a small linear village on the B3280 inland from Marazion — and home to the Trademark Designs studio, so we know its lanes, water table and planning history personally, with a building stock that leans toward modern infill and barn conversions and Victorian semis.

 - Rural / open-countryside policy area